programmerq/scaletest/README.md

 # Example of network service discovery

+There are two ways to deploy containers in the docker ecosystem.
+This boils down to the 'docker run' interface, and the 'docker service' interface.
+The docker-compose binary/tool uses the 'docker run' interface under the hood, and the 'docker stack deploy' command uses the 'docker service' interface under the hood.
+Both 'docker-compose' and 'docker stack deploy' can take in a docker-compose.yml file.

 ## Using swarm mode services via `docker stack deploy`

 Clone this repo and run the following: